What You Need to Prepare for Your Study Abroad Experience

 Do Any Necessary Paperwork with Your University

-You New Zealand university will let you know what they need from you to prepare for your studies in New Zealand.
+Your New Zealand university will let you know what they need from you to prepare for your studies in New Zealand.
 Make sure that you supply all the outstanding documents that have been asked for by your university.
 You may also need to apply for a student ID, notify your university’s international student office of your travel arrangements to and from New Zealand.
 A common requirement is a qualification to show that you understand a certain level of English.
 However, you can gain these qualifications once you are in New Zealand, which is usually the best place to learn or improve your English.
-Check out New Zealand’s English schools like the Auckland Edinburgh College, which cover General English, IELTS, Cambridge and more!

 Some universities may offer an arrival collection so they can pick you up from the airport/bus/train station when you arrive in New Zealand, and take you to your pre-arranged on-campus accommodation.
 You will need to submit an application form if this is the case.